rootsquash/kubernetes-env-setup/README.md

 4. Script is run from a system that has SSH to all master and node servers with SSH key pair.

 # Install
-1. Edit the *params.env* file (you can edit any parameter listed in the file).
+1. Edit the <b>params.env</b> file (you can edit any parameter listed in the file).
 Below are required:

     CLUSTER_NAME